twisted/twisted/docs/web/howto/web-in-60/custom-codes.rst

-The previous example introduced :api:`twisted.web.error.NoResource <NoResource>` , a Twisted Web error resource which responds with a 404 (not found) code.
+The previous example introduced :api:`twisted.web.resource.NoResource <NoResource>`, a Twisted Web error resource which responds with a 404 (not found) code.
 This example will cover the APIs that ``NoResource`` uses to do this so that you can generate your own custom response codes as desired.